champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.3.md

 tag: Economics

 excerpt: "Until the 1930s, government had little role in the economy.
 This changed during the Great Depression when the government provided jobs for millions of unemployed workers and developed the Social Security system.
 Taxation pays for government programs."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.3
-  pages: 196 - 201

-objectives:
-- Describe how the role of government in the economy has expanded over time
-- Explain the roles of government in the economy
-- Understand how tax revenues pay for government programs

-skills:
-- core: Evaluate Reasoning
-- reading: Analyze Information

-vocabulary:
-- analyze
-- faulty logic
-- limited government
-- public goods
-- recession
-- tax
-- transfer payment

-key_concept:
-- concept: >
-    The role of government in the US economy has increased dramatically during the past century.

-- example: >
-    The family is the most basic social unit.
-In families, parents or guardians use household income to provide for the family's needs.
-These heads of household also create household rules to protect the health and safety of the family.
-    <br /><br />
-    Similarly, the government at all levels-local, state, and federal provides for society's needs.
-Government programs are financed by taxing the people.
-Government also creates rules and regulations to guide the economic behavior of individuals and firms and to protect the overall health of the economy.
 ---
 ## Government's Role in the Economy